Shamimasharmin/Machine-Learning-Practice/README.md

 Linear regression is also called as Simple Linear Regression.
 In linear Regression, there will be always one Independent variable (x) .

+# What is Multiple Linear Regression ?

+Answer :